-By utilization of anaerobic bacteria, digestion did the works and it contains microorganism that usually lives at the bottom of swamps or in other places where no presence of air and consuming dead organic matter which produces hydrogen and methane.
-Digesters are referred to as feeding organic matter such as human sewage or animal dung into tanks and collect the emitted gas that uses as an energy source.
+By utilization of anaerobic bacteria, digestion did the works and it contains microorganism that usually lives at the bottom of swamps or in other places where no presence of air and feeding dead organic matter which produces hydrogen and methane.
+Digesters are referred to as the one feeding on organic matter such as animal dung or human sewage into tanks and thus, collect the emitted gas that is used as an energy source.
 Extracting the usable energy that's the meaning of this process, is very efficient.
 Recover the two-thirds of fuel energy of animal dung that is useful and collect of methane gas from landfill sites and lawn clipping, kitchen scraps and pruning from household's biomass waste at the local tip (Sriram and Shahidehpour 2005).